-The permittee shall monitor all air quality related complaints directed to the facility as follows:
+The Permittee must monitor all air quality related complaints directed to the facility as follows:

-- a) The permittee shall provide an automatic phone recording system or an onsite contact person available to the general public for filing a complaint whenever the facility is operating. - b) The permittee shall maintain a record of air quality related complaints, which shall include, as applicable, the following information: - i) Description of the complaint. - ii) Date and time the alleged impact was first noticed. - iii) Date and time the alleged impact was last noticed. - iv) Location where the alleged impact was experienced. - v) Name and phone number of caller. - vi) The permittee's assessment of the validity of the complaint. - vii) Description of any corrective action taken.
+- a) The Permittee must provide an automatic phone recording system or an onsite contact person available to the general public for filing a complaint whenever the facility is operating. - b) The Permittee must maintain a record of air quality related complaints, which must include, as applicable, the following information: - i) Description of the complaint. - ii) Date and time the alleged impact was first noticed. - iii) Date and time the alleged impact was last noticed. - iv) Location where the alleged impact was experienced. - v) Name and phone number of caller. - vi) The Permittee's assessment of the validity of the complaint. - vii)Description of any corrective action taken.